KMKfw/kmk_firmware/README.md

   extract the zip to the USB drive exposed by CircuitPython, typically labeled `CIRCUITPY`.
 Again, [we'll defer to Adafruit's documentation](https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries) on adding libraries to a CircuitPython installation.
+You should end up with a folder called `kmk` and a file called `boot.py`, both living at the top of this USB drive.

 - Define your keyboard in a file called `main.py` on this `CIRCUITPY` drive and get tinkering!
 Examples of both handwired and ProMicro-\>ItsyBitsy converted